inensus/MPManager/README.md

 ### STS Meter Configuration
 Currently, the system supports only CALIN-STS meters.
 To be able to communicate with Calin and generate STS-Tokens, the following changes should be done;
-1. Your key end the endpoint where you create those tokens.
+1. Your key and the endpoint where you create those tokens.
 ``` bash
 CALIN_KEY="CALIN-KEY"
 CALIN_CLIENT_URL="CALIN-CLIENT-URL"
 ```
-2. If you have meters which are able to send their consumption data to CALIN's server please fill the below listed variables too
+2. If you have meters which can send their consumption data to CALIN's server please fill the below-listed variables too
 ```bash
 METER_DATA_URL="REMOTE-METER-READING-URL"
 METER_DATA_KEY="METER-READING-KEY"